offbynull/learn/Math/input/input.md

    If you know exponents, the example above can be further condensed as `{kt} 54 = 2 \cdot 3^3`.
    ```

-   Note that that factor tree method and the ladder method are effectively doing the same thing.
-The only difference is that the    ladder method is forcing you to choose a factor pair with a prime in it -- it's testing testing primes to see if they're viable    factor pairs.
+   Note that factor tree method and the ladder method are effectively doing the same thing.
+The only difference is that the    ladder method is forcing you to choose a factor pair with a prime in it -- it's testing primes to see if they're viable    factor pairs.

    The ladder above is represented as the following factor tree...